1 side owned slaves. The other side started Black History Month. How a family heals

 There was African drumming, and colleagues from UCLA.
 Other white Woodsons spoke.
 Craig's sister brought a clock made with light and dark wood, joined together, as a gift.
 "It's about time," she said.

-Edgar, a quiet man who everyone listened to when he did speak, also got up.
+Edgar, a quiet man whom everyone listened to when he did speak, also got up.

 "Those things that have happened in the past, we must recognize them and not put them aside," he said.
 "We must recognize that they have influenced us, and if there is going to be a change in our behavior we must recognize why we are changing or why we should change."